 PS C:\ > Get-ADComputer -Filter {(Enabled -eq $True) -and (Name -Like "PC0*")} -Properties * | where { ($(Get-Date)-[DateTime]::FromFileTime($_.LastLogonTimeStamp)).Days -lt 120 } | Select-object Name,OperatingSystem,OperatingSystemVersion

-I will use Windows Remote Management so we need to enable it on each computer we want to retrieve OS version, to do so we can do it via GPO.
+Here, I'll be using Windows Remote Management, so we need to enable it on every computer we want to retrieve the OS version, for which we can do so via GPO.

-WinRM use TCP ports 5985 (HTTP) or 5986 (HTTPS), so it needs to be openned on the target firewall.
+WinRM uses TCP ports 5985 (HTTP) or 5986 (HTTPS), so these ports must be open on the target firewall.

 PS C:\ > winrm get winrm/config/service